 usual functionalities of stacks.
 It's marked as being in the SPARK subset.

 Side-effects in expressions are not allowed in SPARK.
 Therefore,

 is not allowed to modify its parameter

-down version, only the function
+this stripped-down version, only the function

 Pop is available to

-Like previously, functions should be free from side-effects.
+As above, functions should be free from side-effects.
 Here,

 the global variable

 Top, which is not allowed in SPARK.

-We now consider two procedures
+We now consider two procedures:

 applies a circular permutation to the value of its three parameters.